SGDInstitute/apollo/content/collections/pages/mblgtacc/accessibility.md

         content:
           -
             type: text
-            text: 'All sessions will be held in the host conference space.
-The facility is fully ADA compliant and has large spaces to accommodate the traffic peaks during session transitions.
-All sessions will be held in close proximity and adequate transition time will be allowed in the schedule. '
+            text: 'All sessions will be held in the Monona Terrace.
+The facility is ADA compliant and has large spaces to accommodate the traffic peaks during session transitions.
+All sessions will beheld in close proximity and transition time will be allowed in the schedule. '
           -
             type: text
             marks:
               -
                 type: bold
-            text: 'We ask all attendees who can use the stairs to do so—this will allow those who need to use elevators to do so with a minimum of disruptions, crowding, and wait-times.'
+            text: 'We ask all attendees who can use the stairs to do so—this will allow those who need to use elevators to do so with a minimum of disruptions, crowding, and wait times.'
+          -
+            type: text
+            text: ' Please help us keep at least 36” aisles free in common spaces.'
       -
         type: heading
         attrs: